advance100/doc_webpack/configuration.md

 ### `output.publicPath`

-The `output.path` from the view of the JavaScript.
+The `output.path` from the view of the Javascript / HTML page.

 ``` javascript
 // Example